EPIC: Graph Augmentation with Edit Path Interpolation via Learnable Cost: Introduction

-A simple count-based approach for edit distance computation, however, may not adequately capture the importance of individual operations.
-For instance, operations that modify functional groups in molecular graphs may hold greater significance than others~\citep{durant2002reoptimization,zhang2020motif}.
-Hence, we introduce a problem-specific cost model to account for the context-dependent cost.
-We formulate an edit distance learning framework that leverages the insight that the distances between graphs within the same class should be relatively shorter than those between different classes.
+However, the conventional edit distance with operation counts may overlook the significance of individual operations, such as those that affect functional groups in molecular graphs~\cite{durant2002reoptimization,zhang2020motif}.
+In response to this, we propose a context-sensitive cost model built through an edit distance learning framework that maximizes the distance between graphs with different labels while minimizing those with the same label.
 This enables us to learn a cost model that better reflects the underlying graph data characteristics.

-By combining the graph edit distance metric with our learned cost model, we present a novel graph dataset augmentation method named Edit Path Interpolation via learnable Cost (\model).
-Experimental evaluations on various graph classification tasks demonstrate the effectiveness and improved performance of our approach compared to existing methods.
-Additional experiments under the presence of noisy labels show the robustness of our approach against the others.
+By combining the graph edit distance metric with the learned cost model, we present a novel graph dataset augmentation method named Edit Path Interpolation via learnable Cost (\model).
+Through rigorous experimental evaluations on various graph classification tasks, we demonstrate the superiority of our method in comparison to existing techniques.
+Additional experiments with noisy labels show the robustness of our approach against the others.